-A Rhode Island native and Connecticut College graduate, Sean also holds a master’s degree in National Security and Strategic Studies from the U.S. Naval War College.
-Sean has been active in a number of causes supporting veterans, adoption, and cancer research.
+Sean is a Rhode Island native and holds a master’s degree in National Security and Strategic Studies from the U.S. Naval War College.
+He has served over 20 years in the U.S. Navy Reserve and is currently a commander.
 A husband and father of two, he resides in Virginia but remains a loyal fan of the Boston Red Sox and New England Patriots.